To get here,

 To do so, call the tasting room at 541-399-5259 or email us at tastingroom@idiotsgrace.com

 • We serve a menu of small bites on Saturdays & Sundays.
 The highly seasonal menu draws on super-local organic produce, like the vegetables grown on site by Stepping Stone Farm.
-Our winter menu includes soups, preserved fruits, cheeses, and local charcuterie.
+Our winter menu includes a rotating soup and a cheese board.

 If you would like to bring a picnic from home, that’s fine with us.

-Idiot’s Grace is a small farm and winery in Mosier, Oregon, established in 2001.
-Our wines are produced with grapes farmed on our organic vineyard in Mosier, and on a small handful of sites we manage elsewhere in the Columbia River Gorge.
-The aim of our operation is to experimentally determine the material conditions (e.g: plant genetics, ecosystem management, farm & cellar practices) that have the best chance of producing very good, even great wines from our site, wines which embody the terroir of the Columbia Gorge, particularly our hillside in Mosier.
+Idiot’s Grace is a small farm and winery in Mosier, Oregon, established in 2002.
+Our wines are produced with grapes farmed on our organic farm in Mosier, and on a small handful of sites we manage elsewhere in the Columbia River Gorge.
+The aim of our operation is to determine the ideal material conditions (e.g: plant genetics, ecology management, farm & cellar practices) for the making of original, American wines that embody the terroir of the Columbia Gorge, particularly our hillside in Mosier.

-This enterprise is an ongoing experiment in the de-industrialization of modern agriculture, the return to sanity, and the making of original, American wine.
-It is an experiment now in its third decade and third generation, and it was established with the expectation that the project would outlast those who conceived it.
+At 50 acres, Idiot’s Grace is small by the standards of commercial agriculture, but large for a diversified, organic experiment in de-industrialized farming.
+We have a small crew —the winemakers work the farm as well as the cellar— and most of the work is done by hand.
+The experiment is ongoing, now in its third decade and third generation, and it was established with the expectation that the project would outlast those who conceived it.

-This is an ambitious undertaking— we say that with trepidation, not arrogance.
 Our 50 acre certified organic farm is planted primarily to grapes, pears, and cherries, but it becomes a more diverse, less typical (some would say less prudent) operation every year.
 Every decision is made to encourage complexity in both the wild and agrarian ecosystems that we manage.
-We are effectively transitioning this land away from industrial, factory-style agriculture to something at once more traditional and, we believe, necessary for a changing world.
 There are more than 100 varieties of fruiting trees and vines at Idiot’s Grace, many of which are rare, old varieties with little commercial value.

 Needless to say, we are not farming for maximum profit.
 In order to make the right choices, for both our land and the people who work it, we count on our group of Patrons, our version of a wine club.